 - Paste photographs and left-hand thumb impression on the applicable fields, but do not sign before entering the exam hall.

-Candidates have to take multiple printouts and save the softcopy and preserve the NEET Admit Card 2026 till the admission process is completed.
+Candidates have to take multiple printouts and save the softcopy and preserve the NEET Admit Card 2026 till the admission or counselling process is completed.
 NTA

 NEET Exam Pattern 2026

-The NEET 2026 exam pattern states that it is a paper-pencil-based test (PBT) of 180 minutes or 3 hours’ duration.
-There are total 180 objective type multiple choice questions (MCQs) from Physics, Chemistry and Biology.
+The NEET 2026 exam pattern states that it is a paper-pencil-based test of 180 minutes or 3 hours’ duration.
+There are a total of 180 objective-type multiple-choice questions from Physics, Chemistry and Biology.
 The Biology subject is further bifurcated into two subjects, Botany and Zoology.
-There are four answer options, and students have to shade the correct answer option with blue/black ball pen evenly on the circle in the OMR sheet.
+There are four answer options, and students have to shade the correct answer option with a blue/black ball pen evenly on the circle in the OMR sheet.
+Since candidates are not allowed to carry any personal belongings or stationary items inside the exam hall, the pen will be provided at the centre.

 Each question carries four marks and there is negative marking of one mark for each wrong answer.
 The following table brings the detailed NEET exam pattern and structure.